 Send an email to the ISPs using the various authentication types, and make sure the email passes properly.
 Even if it gets to the inbox, you should physically open the email, look at the headers, and make sure it’s passing authentication.
 After going through all the details of setting up your delivery infrastructure, the last thing you want is an authentication error causing your email to get blocked.

-We highly recommend using a commercial MTA product&mdashso you manage multiple IPs, error correction/handling, and connection/sending to ISPs.
+We highly recommend using a commercial MTA product so you can manage multiple IPs, error correction/handling, and connection/sending to ISPs.
 We use PowerMTA from Port25, an incredible product which serves out lots of email.
 Why use a commercial product?
 Because things will break (or you will break something), and you’ll want someone smart enough to fix the disaster when things don’t come back up as they should.
 Commercial vendors also understand what you want to do with their product, and they’ll help you with configurations and maintenance.

 There are lots of commercial and open-source MTAs available.
 Some popular MTAs include PowerMTA, Message Systems, Cold Spark, Postfix, Gmail, Strongmail, and many new ones coming out all of the time.
 We recommend testing a bunch of MTAs until you find the perfect fit for your sending volume with all of the needed features at the right price.
 Commercial products generally provide benefits over open-source products, such as monitoring and configuration, general ease of use, and, most importantly, support.